Dream-Hoarder/SLAnalyzer/README.md

 ---

 ## 📄 License
-MIT License.
+Custom License.
 See LICENSE for details.

 ---